stevebrownlee/PetPalAPI/docs/API_REFERENCE.md

 You can test the API using tools like:

-1. **Postman**: A popular API client for sending requests and viewing responses
+1. **Yaak**: A popular API client for sending requests and viewing responses
 2. **curl**: A command-line tool for making HTTP requests
 3. **The included .http file**: Open `PetPal.API.http` in Visual Studio Code with the REST Client extension installed